-The RCP-241 switchcard contains circuitry capable of lighting up to 34 pushbuttons.
-The RCP-241 uses only 26 of these LEDs, one per pushbutton.
+The RCP-248 switchcard contains circuitry capable of lighting 34 pushbuttons.
 The drive for each LED is provided by U1.
 The CPU sends a serial data stream to U1 by using the LED_DATA (U1 pin 25) and LED_CLOCK (U1 pin 24) signals.
 The LED_SEL0 chip select (U1 pin 26) must be asserted (low active) to select the LED driver chip.
 The output current used to drive each LED is enabled by the brightness pin of the LED driver (U1 pin 21).
 This pin is driven by the system E clock to provide 50% duty cycle drive current for each LED that is turned on.
 The LED_DATA line is latched into U1 on the rising edge of LED_CLOCK while LED_SEL0 is asserted.